Pope Anacletus: Name and etymology

 The name "Cletus" (Κλητος) means "one who has been called", and "Anacletus" (Ἀνάκλητος) means "one who has been called back".
 Also "Anencletus" (Ἀνάγκλητος) means "unimpeachable" or "blameless".

 The Roman Martyrology mentions the pope as "Cletus".
-The Annuario Pontificio gives both forms as alternatives.
-Eusebius, Irenaeus, Augustine of Hippo and Optatus all suggest that both names refer to the same individual.
+The Annuario Pontificio gives both forms.
+Eusebius, Irenaeus, Augustine of Hippo and Optatus all suggest that both names refer to the same individual, while the Liberian Catalogue counts Cletus and Anacletus as separate popes.

 Papacy

-As with much of the earlier papacy, little is known of Anacletus' pontificate.
+As with many of the early popes, little is known of Anacletus' pontificate.
 Earlier historical records are inconsistent in their usage of the names Cletus, Anacletus, and Anencletus and in the placement of these names in the order of succession.
-Generally, the order used by Irenaeus is used today, wherein Cletus and Anencletus refer to the same person, who succeeded Linus and preceded Clement.
+Generally, the order used by Irenaeus is used today, wherein Cletus and Anacletus refer to the same person, who succeeded Linus and preceded Clement.
 Traditionally, it was accepted that he reigned for twelve years, though the dates of that reign are questionable.
-The Annuario Pontificio states, "For the first two centuries, the dates of the start and the end of the pontificate are uncertain", before placing Anacletus' pontificate from AD 80 to AD 92.
-However, AD 76 to AD 88 are also frequently cited.
+The 2012 Annuario Pontificio states, "For the first two centuries, the dates of the start and the end of the pontificate are uncertain", before placing Anacletus' pontificate from 80 to 92.
+These are the years given by Eusebius and Jerome.
+However, 76 to 88 are also frequently cited.

 According to tradition, Pope Anacletus divided Rome into twenty-five parishes.
 One of the few surviving records concerning his papacy mentions him as having ordained an uncertain number of priests.